dMuvdi/GetXGraphQLTechTest/README.md

 ![alt text](ui_proposal.png)

-This UI is based on the UI inspiration that was given in the test specifications.
+This UI is based on the UI inspiration that was given in the test specifications, the app's UI is built based on the information and data retrieved from the [Rick and Morty's API](https://rickandmortyapi.com) using the GraphQL approach for the API server calls, retrieveing information about the characters, episodes, and locations from the TV show.